Vicky Donor: Plot

-In an ironic turn, the couple discovers Ashima is infertile.
-They wish to get both of them tested, but Vicky cannot take the fertility test and is forced to admit to being a sperm donor.
+In an ironic turn of events, the couple discovers that Ashima is infertile.
+Both of them get tested, but Vicky does not take the fertility test and is forced to admit to being a sperm donor.
 Taken aback by her husband's strange career, Ashima leaves for her paternal home.
 Vicky is heartbroken and cuts all ties with Chaddha.

 The parlour is soon raided by income tax officers due to their frivolous renovations.
 Vicky is arrested on suspicion of handling black money but is bailed out by Dr. Chaddha, who reveals his occupation to his family members.
 Vicky's mother is disgusted and also apologises to Ashima.
 Vicky's grandmother and Ashima's father make them understand how Vicky's deed has helped many families bear children and ask them to have a progressive take on this.

-Chaddha calls Vicky and Ashima to an event he has hosted where all families that Vicky helped bear children are present, and helps Ashima see how his step helped them find happiness.
+Chaddha's assistant finds out the list of couples to whom Vicky has donated his sperm.
+Chaddha calls Vicky and Ashima to an event he has hosted where all families that Vicky helped bear children are present and helps Ashima see how his step helped them find happiness.
 He then tells them that one child is absent.
 This little girl has lost her parents in an accident.
-Her grandparents failed to contact Chaddha's clinic and had to send her to orphanage.
-Dr. Chaddha suggest the couple adopt little girl.
+Her grandparents failed to contact Chaddha's clinic and had to send her to an orphanage.
+Dr. Chaddha suggests the couple adopt a little girl, Diya.
 Ashima begins to see reason and understands.
 The couple reunites, adopts the little girl, and Vicky continues to occasionally donate sperm for Chaddha's clinic.